 I was expecting a slowing of the epigenetic clock, not a reversal.Dr Steve Horvath, in an interview in 2014 on Nature

 At the end of the test, 7 of the 9 participants saw the total disappearance of fats around the gland, replaced by healthy tissues.
-Analysis of the epigenetic clock yielded even more amazing results: all patients had far fewer markers than they had at the beginning.
+Analysis of the epigenetic clock yielded even more astonishing results: all patients had far fewer markers than they had at the beginning.

 Biologically speaking, they were 2 and a half years younger.